 Chrome And Glass Globes Chandelier

-Materials: Metal chromed frame and 3 crystal glass globes, Bakelite sockets.
+Materials: Iron chromed frame and 3 crystal, orange, milky and clear glass globes.
+Chrome chain and canopy.
+Bakelite sockets.

 Chain Length: 90 cm / 35.43”